Who we are

 We value academic achievement at the effort level rather than focusing on the grade.
 This ensures that academic achievements are not pursued at the expense of a child’s emotional health and wellbeing.
 It is not our intention to produce students who have mastered school for its own sake, but students who are self-realised and equipped with valuable life skills.
 To this end each child’s Individual Learning Plan (ILP) takes into account their own starting point and assessment measures their progress from this starting point.
 From understanding fractions to being able to communicate their needs effectively, what is valued is the effort they have put into learning.
 The outcome is secondary.

 Children at Woodline learn within the spectacular backdrop of a 20 acre farm within Geelong’s hinterland, where they can explore the natural environment, sparked by wonder and curiosity.
-Our playgrounds are made from natural materials by a local craftsperson and offer endless inspiration for open-ended play.
-The playground area is designed for children of all ages to play together: the younger children learning from the older ones how to take risks and explore, while giving older children opportunities to help, teach and learn from those in earlier grades.
+Our playgrounds are made from natural materials and offer endless inspiration for open-ended play.
+The playground area is designed for children of all ages to play together: the younger children learning from the older ones how to take risks and explore, while giving older children opportunities to help, teach and learn from those in other year levels.

 Each class takes responsibility for its own aspects of the farm, whether that be feeding the horses or chickens, topping up the worm farm, weeding, watering, or designing and helping to build bird-repellent enclosures for the veggies.
 We encourage children to be outside as much as they need and like, and we hold classes outside whenever we can.